 - People can share their experiences with supporting

 Biz Connect web page has health and safety guidelines for general

-businesses plan how to protect employees and patrons from infection.
+web page to help them plan how to protect employees and patrons from

 - The ABTraceTogether app enhances manual contact tracing

 and capacity, and facilitates early detection.
 It means Albertans will be